Chemical Physics - M.S.

 Program Learning Outcomes

-- Develop an advanced understanding of the fundamental science of liquid crystals and ability to apply acquired knowledge of physical and chemical properties of liquid crystals in achieving development of liquid crystal materials and devices.
+- Develop an advanced understanding of the fundamental science of liquid crystals and ability to apply acquired knowledge of physical and chemical properties of liquid crystals and related advanced materials in achieving development of liquid crystal materials and devices.

 - Gain experience in presenting scientific data in research publications, articles, posters and oral presentations.